nextcloud/android/issue_template.md

 ### Actual behaviour
--Tell us what happens
+- Tell us what happens

 ### Expected behaviour
--Tell us what should happen
+- Tell us what should happen

 ### Steps to reproduce
 1.